johnnolan/dnd-vlendir-campaign/src/vlendir/Campaign Notes/Chapter 3/Session 50 - Wet Dream Mysteries.md

  A very cold, wet and small Graa breaths a sigh of relief.

- [Fvente](/w/vlendir-drusslegend/a/fvente-person), [Jor](/w/vlendir-drusslegend/a/jor-person), [Sha'a](/w/vlendir-drusslegend/a/sha-a-person) and [Ti'an](/w/vlendir-drusslegend/a/ti-an-person) are all arguing as Hiraani reaches them.
+ Fvente](/w/vlendir-drusslegend/a/fvente-person), [Jor](/w/vlendir-drusslegend/a/jor-person), [Sha'a](/w/vlendir-drusslegend/a/sha-a-person) and [Ti'an are all arguing as Hiraani reaches them.
 Emptying the Portable Hole, showing the group the evidence they have collected, they quickly gather themselves and go to confront Jaal to find the truth.
 Ti'an and Fvente even after the evidence and the stories of their adventures from Hiraani still did not believe him.

  Graa gets his little self up and moves back to the main temple room.
 Lorena looking up seeing this image in front of her, a very wet hobbit, what the fuck is all she could say before laughing out loud.